 How can I prevent hepatitis A infection?

 Immunisation against hepatitis A is recommended before travelling to certain countries where hepatitis A is common.
 See your doctor or practice nurse, ideally 4-6 weeks before the date of travel.
 Also, immunisation is sometimes advised for contacts of people who develop the illness.
 In certain other circumstances, there might be groups of people who may be at increased risk of infection.
-See separate leaflet called Hepatitis A Immunisation for more details.
+See the separate leaflet called Hepatitis A Vaccine for more details.

 Take care when eating and drinking

 You should avoid eating and drinking the following when travelling to high-risk countries: